furyhawk/text_summarization/README.md

 ```

+Skip to Backend and Frontend setup if you do not need to run the notebooks.

 ### Jupyter notebooks setup
 For local setup, we recommend to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a minimal version of the popular [Anaconda](https://www.anaconda.com/) distribution that contains only the package manager `conda` and Python.
 Follow the installation instructions on the [Miniconda Homepage](https://docs.conda.io/en/latest/miniconda.html).